 The SCS Honors Undergraduate Research Thesis

-Students considering going on to graduate school in Computer Science should take a wide variety of Computer Science and Mathematics courses, as well as consider getting involved in independent research as early as possible.
-This would be no later than the junior year and can begin even earlier.
+Students considering going on to graduate school in Computer Science should take a wide variety of computer science and mathematics courses.
+You should consider getting involved in independent research as early as possible.
+We recommend no later than the junior year and you can begin even earlier.
 Students interested in graduate school are strongly encouraged to participate in the Undergraduate Research Thesis program.
 Additionally, graduate CS courses can be taken with permission of the instructor and in consultation with an academic advisor.

 - The name of your research advisor (an SCS faculty member)